Corporate Compliance with the Devoir de Vigilance Law, UNGP Conformance, and Transparency in Vigilance Plans published in 2019.

 This legislation notably obliges large, publicly-traded companies above a certain threshold of employees to undertake mandatory due diligence comprising five specific measures (risk mapping, evaluating commercial partners for risks, risk prevention and mitigation, setting up an alert mechanism, and monitoring and evaluating implementation).
 Furthermore, companies’ Vigilance plans must be developed in association with civil society stakeholders and be published along with an implementation report (compte rendu).
 Moreover, the law strengthens the accountability of parent companies for the actions of subsidiaries, imposes civil liability in case of non-compliance, and allows stakeholders with a legitimate interest to seek remedy or injunctive relief in the case of a violation of the law.

-With funding by iPoint-systems, in April of 2020, not-for-profit organization Development International e.V. released the to-date most systematic study assessing the 134 confirmed in-scope French corporations under the law.
-Each statement, published in 2019 and concerning 2018, was subject to rigorous analysis on the basis of 42 key performance indicators comprising 3 dimension: the degree of legal compliance (17 indicators), UN Guiding Principles conformance (14 indicators), and disclosure transparency (11 indicators).
+With funding by iPoint-systems, in June of 2020, not-for-profit organization Development International e.V. released the most systematic study to-date assessing the 134 confirmed in-scope French corporations under the law.
+Each statement, published in 2019 and concerning 2018, was subject to rigorous analysis on the basis of 42 key performance indicators comprising 3 dimensions: the degree of legal compliance (17 indicators), UN Guiding Principles conformance (14 indicators), and disclosure transparency (11 indicators).